arnobt78/RAG-AI-ChatBot--NextJS/README.md

 To use next-ui library: `npm i @nextui-org/react`

-For using next-ui library, you need to change tailwind contect.
+For using next-ui library, you need to change tailwind content.
 Go to your `tailwind.config.ts` file, the add this line in `config` class inside `content: [...]`, past it:

 ```
 content: [